tummetott/reticle.nvim/.github/README.md

 ### :pencil: Description:

-The `cursorline` setting makes it easy to locate the cursor position.
-However, when there are split windows, each one shows its cursorline, and there is no good indication of the currently active window.
+The `cursorline` and `cursorcolumn` settings are designed to facilitate the visual identification of the cursor's position.
+However, there are situations where enabling these settings is not always desirable.
+For instance, when multiple split windows are open, each one displays its own cursorline, creating difficulty in distinguishing the active window.

-This plugin avoids the clutter of multiple highlighted screen lines with split windows by disabling the `cursorline` and `cursorcolumn` settings for all but the current window.
-Unlike a simplistic solution with a few autocmds, this plugin still allows for exceptions like disabling the `cursorline` or `cursorcolumn` for a particular filetype or making it permanent for other filetypes.
-Furthermore, this plugin supports highlighting the (less intrusive) cursorline number in all split windows, while the cursorline is displayed only in the focused pane.
+This plugin provides a convenient solution for configuring the `cursorline` and `cursorcolumn` settings to meet your specific needs, granting you complete control over when they are displayed and when they are not.

 ### 🎥 Preview: